Originally published on Herbal Medicine from Your Garden

 As with all plants grown for use in herbal medicine, avoid chemicals in cultivation, including weed killers, to ensure that the active constituents are not corrupted or masked by the presencfe of foreign chemicals.
 To find out more about growing organic herbs visit the Gardenzone.

 Star anise essential oil is mainly used for aches and pains, respiratory and digestive complaints.
 Use in moderation only; overuse may have cerebral effects.
 Do not drive or operate machinery when using this essential oil.
-It is not suitable for use by pregnant women or cancer patients.
+It is not suitable for use during pregnancy or by cancer patients.